 - Name: The name to be displayed in DGLux5 - Url: The URL required to connect to the DSA Server.
-For example: http://101.0.1.197:8080/conn - Broker Name: The name of the DSA broker to which the C Broker connects. - Token: If required, the name of the token file containing the token needed to authenticate. - Group: The group defining the permissions to be assigned to the connection.
+For example: http://101.0.1.197:8080/conn - Broker Name: The name to be displayed by the upstream broker. - Token: If required, the name of the token file containing the token needed to authenticate. - Group: The group defining the permissions to be assigned to the connection.